johnhof/Micron/README.md

 [![npm](https://img.shields.io/npm/l/express.svg)](https://github.com/johnhof/micron/blob/master/LICENSE)  [![Dependencies](https://img.shields.io/david/johnhof/micron.svg)](https://david-dm.org/johnhof/micron) [![Join the chat at https://gitter.im/johnhof/micron](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/johnhof/micron?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Micron is a microservice architecture to allow a single stack to be used regardless of what communication method is best for the purpose.
+Micron is a microservice architecture template to allow a single stack to be used regardless of what communication method is best for the purpose.
 A set of micron based servers can be networked together, making requests via the [micron-client](https://github.com/johnhof/micron-client) without concern for what approach is used.

 Switching from HTTP to [ØMQ](http://zeromq.org/) (and more, coming soon) is as easy as flipping a boolean in a config.
 On startup, the server will spawn a child process for every service specified in the `config/index.json#/services` array.